IMHPJ 30th Annual Conference – March 2026

 This keynote address will examine how an evolutionary framework can be used to inform clinical formulation, therapeutic practice, and psychological change.
 Drawing on the concept of supernormal stimuli as an illustrative example, the presentation will explore how evolutionary perspectives can clarify why certain psychological patterns persist and how change becomes possible within psychotherapy.

-Rather than focusing on specific techniques, the talk will emphasize conceptual thinking – offering clinicians a way to integrate evolutionary ideas into their understanding of therapeutic process, clinical decision-making, and the conditions that support meaningful psychological change.
+Rather than focusing on specific techniques, the talk emphasizes conceptual thinking—offering clinicians a way to integrate evolutionary ideas into their understanding of therapeutic process, clinical decision-making, and the conditions that support meaningful psychological change.

 Speaker Bio: